vicgupta/aster/README.md

 response = agent.ask(prompt="why is the sky blue?") print(response)
 ```
-### Simple Example - Giving a personality to Agent by adding custom system prompt
+### Giving a personality to Agent by adding custom system prompt
 ``` python
 from aster.models import OllamaModel from aster.agents import Agent